Jou2001/Class-Project/README.md

 # Class-Project
-Those folders are the projects that I made in the class during the univerrsity.
+Those folders are the projects that I made in the class during the university.